overviewer/Minecraft-Overviewer/docs/building.rst

 Get The Source
 ==============

-First step: download the source!
-Either clone with Git or download the most recent snapshot
+First step: download the platform-independent source!
+Either clone with Git (recommended if you know Git) or download the most recent snapshot

-* URL to clone: ``git://github.com/overviewer/Minecraft-Overviewer.git``
+* Git URL to clone: ``git://github.com/overviewer/Minecraft-Overviewer.git``
 * `Download most recent tar archive <https://github.com/overviewer/Minecraft-Overviewer/tarball/master>`_

 * `Download most recent zip archive <https://github.com/overviewer/Minecraft-Overviewer/zipball/master>`_

+Once you have the source, see below for instructions on building for your system.

 Build Instructions For Various Operating Systems
 ================================================